shallow focus photography of yellow lemon near glass mason jar and glass decanter

 This way it helps to avoid eating all those extra calories when you’re aiming for a calorie deficit.

-While staying hydrated helps with our overall health, staying in shape takes more than that.
 Here’s my post on 5 Best Ways to Cut Calories with Least Effort if you want to know more.
-So if you’re aiming for a healthy weight please take a look.

 Boosting our performance

-Whether an athlete or simply just leading a healthy, active lifestyle, staying hydrated is key.
 When we are active the body removes more water to regulate body temperature via sweat.
 This means we need more water than usual.

 Clearer Thinking

 Proper hydration is known to promote focus, and alertness and even improve our cognitive capability (Zhang, 2019).
-This research concludes that adequate hydration can improve fatigue, TMD, short-term memory, attention, and reaction.

 Overall Health

 From digestion and nutrient absorption to waste removal, you need sufficient water for them.
-Proper hydration will help us maintain our overall health and well-being.

 How much water do you need per day?
 What are the signs of dehydration?

-The level of water required for everyone is different.
-Factors like activity level, the weather climate, and even the person’s overall health can change these. (ie: Dialysis patients need to limit their water intake.)
+• the person’s overall health can change these. (ie: Dialysis patients need to limit water intake.)

 Signs of dehydration may include headaches, constipation, fatigue, and lack of toilet breaks to mention a few.

 Don’t wait until you feel thirsty to drink as this is the most common indication of mild dehydration already.
-Consistently taking sips of water throughout the day is the best way to stay hydrated!

 The general guideline is to drink at least 2 litres (1/2 gallon) per day.
-And remember that we obtain some water from the meals we have.

 Tips for Staying Hydrated